-Maybe teachers or other school officials have begun to express concern about your child.
+Maybe teachers or school administrators have begun to express concern about your child.
 You might appreciate the effort to help, but feel embarrassed that so many people are involved.
-Perhaps you wonder if the school is looking at you, and you fear they think your parenting needs to change.
+Do you worry the school is looking at you and thinking your parenting needs to change.
 You may feel helpless and wonder what can be done to help your child feel better and function with greater ease.

 Raising a Child Can Be Stressful, Confusing and Overwhelming

 If you are worried about your child and doubtful of your parenting, you are not alone.
 When you first have a child, the baby looks so precious.
 Before you know it, your baby starts talking and grows into his or her own personality.
 This can be a wonderful experience to witness and yet sometimes it can be challenging as well.
 It’s hard not to internalize your child’s behaviors as something you are doing wrong, rather than seeing their challenges simply as moments in which they need support.
 But, remember that your son or daughter is trying to learn the game of life.
 This can be overwhelming for anyone, especially a child who has such limited life experiences.

 Learning to ride a bike, or learning the rules of a new teacher can all be difficult, especially when he or she may struggle internally as well.
 When your child struggles, in any way, he or she relies on your support.
 Because no one gets handed a parenting manual, it makes sense if you are not sure how to help support your child with every situation he or she faces.
 Consider taking a step back.
 Take some deep breaths and recognize that it’s okay you don’t have all the answers.
 We are all imperfect beings that sometimes need help from others.

 Child Counseling Can Help